Generate dummy data with n=50 observations and p=25 possible predictors

-This R package implements the penalized elastic net S-estimator (PENSE) and the penalized M-step (PENSEM) as proposed in Cohen Freue, et al. (2019) as well as the adaptive extensions developed in Kepplinger (2020).
+This R package implements the penalized adaptive elastic net S-estimator (adaptive PENSE), the non-adaptive version (PENSE) and the penalized M-step (PENSEM) as proposed in Cohen Freue, et al. (2019) and Kepplinger (2023).
+Hyper-parameter selection is done by robust information sharing cross-validation (RIS-CV; Kepplinger & Wei 2025).

 Usage